NexMirror/Kallithea/docs/setup.rst

             </Proxy>

             #important !
-            #Directive to properly generate url (clone url) for pylons
+            #Directive to properly generate url (clone url) for Kallithea
             ProxyPreserveHost On

             #kallithea instance